Risk Management Framework and Policy v7.0 (2024)

 Roles and responsibilities

-- The Principal will be accountable for reporting to Court, via the Audit and Risk Committee, a summary of the University’s risk management process and the outcome of the risk management monitoring activities
+- The Principal will be accountable for reporting to Court, via the Audit and Risk Committee, a summary of the University’s risk management process and the outcome of the risk management monitoring activities.

 - The University Risk Management Policy and Framework and reporting will be delegated to the Executive Director of Finance.
-The Executive Director of Finance will ensure the managing processes are robust and demonstrate assurance to the Audit and Risk Committee
+The Executive Director of Finance will ensure the managing processes are robust and demonstrate assurance to the Audit and Risk Committee.

-Strategic, project and operational risk
+Strategic, operational and project risk

 The University’s annual operating planning process sets the objectives and targets necessary to achieve the delivery of our strategic ambitions.
 Risk management is embedded within this process and risk is managed at the following levels:

-- Court review annually
+- Court review annually.

-- Audit and Risk Committee review bi-annually
+- Audit and Risk Committee review bi-annually.

 Major projects and working groups require a separate risk register which will be monitored by the relevant project board (or equivalent).
 Escalation for projects and working groups will vary in Colleges and University Services and the Terms of Reference for each board should define the escalation process.
 In general, tactical and project risk is managed at the following levels:

-- University Services Executive Directors of Service (if applicable) review monthly
+- University Services Executive Directors of Service (if applicable) review monthly.

-Identification, assessment and mitigation of health and safety risk is managed by the Director of Health, Safety and Wellbeing.
+Identification, assessment and mitigation of health and safety risk is managed by the Director of Health, Safety and Resilience.
 These risks will not be managed as part of the University Risk Management Policy and Framework.
 Please refer to www.gla.ac.uk/myglasgow/health for further details and policy.

 Cybersecurity risk